HB

 Learn about the KAWA model and helpful guiding questions to use in practice.

-This resource link provides quick summaries and references for various OT theories and models.
+This resource link provides a quick summary and references for the CMOP-E and other OT theories and models.

-This resource link provides quick summaries and references for OT theories and models.
+This resource link provides a quick summary and references for the PEO model and other OT theories and models.

 Suggest a resource